ReactiveMongo/reactivemongo-site/releases/0.11/documentation/advanced-topics/commands.md

 ---
 layout: default
-title: ReactiveMongo 0.11 - The Command API
+title: ReactiveMongo 0.11 - Command API
 ---

-## The Command API
+## Command API

 A MongoDB Command is a special query that returns at most one document.
 It is executed at the database level (`db.runCommand` in the MongoDB shell), or at the collection level (`db.aCol.runCommand` in the shell).